grntco/sign-up-form/README.md

-# sign-up-form
+# Sign-Up Form
-A simple sign-up form project for The Odin Project
+A simple sign-up form project for The Odin Project.

+Live demo: